Automation insights and productivity tips from LEAPWORK.

 When implementing test automation there are several things to consider, including: how much can we automate? which tool is right for us? can we justify the initial investment of time and effort? and much more.

-Business-critical processes of everyday work often involves several applications across environments, i.e. both desktop and web applications.
+Business-critical processes of everyday work often involve several applications across environments, i.e. both desktop and web applications.
 This makes it especially challenging to test those processes with conventional methods.

 At TestExpo 2017, held in August 31 in Copenhagen, LEAPWORK's CTO, Claus Topholt, presented our idea of flowchart-based automation design.
 The novel approach generated a lot of buzz among conference attendees.